joeyhoer/starter/CONTRIBUTING.md

     comm -13 <(echo "$prev_defaults") <(defaults read $domain)

 This will return the current values of the settings that were changed changed.

+Some applications and services, like the System Preferences application, may write to a number of domains; locating these domains can be difficult.
+To find these domains, `opensnoop` may be used to monitor file access:

+    # Monitor any '.plist' access
+    sudo opensnoop | grep '.plist'
+    # Monitor any '.plist' access in any 'Preferences' directory
+    sudo opensnoop | egrep '/Preferences/.*\.plist'

+The use of `opensnoop` may be restricted by System Integrity Protection (SIP); to disable SIP, boot into the Recovery Partition and run the following commands:

+    csrutil disable
+    csrutil enable --without dtrace

+**Note:** This is recommended only for advanced users.